 Expansive soils are soils that expand or swell and are typically known to have a shrink/swell potential.
 Cohesive soils, or clay soils, tend to shrink as they are dried, and swell as they become wetted.
 The clay content of the soil determines the extent of the shrink/swell potential.
-The soils encountered at the site are considered cohesionless (plasticity index of 5) based on the laboratory testing.
+The soils encountered at the site are considered cohesiionless (plasticity index of 10) based on the laboratory testing.
 Based on field and laboratory test data, this firm has determined that the potential for soil expansion is low for the native soils.

 Collapsible soils are typically comprised of silt and sand size grains with small amounts of clay.
 The collapse potential of a soil depends on the in-situ density, depth of the deposit and the extent of a porous structure.
 When loading is applied to collapsible soils, originating from the weight of the structure, along with wetting, settlement occurs.
 Wetting sources are most commonly associated with landscape irrigation, inadequate surface drainage, utility line leakage, proximity of retention basins and water features to a structure, and long-term ponding next to the structure.
-Based on laboratory seismic refraction survey test data, the soils encountered at the site are considered to have a low potential for collapse and excessive differential soil movement.
+Based on seismic refraction survey test data, the native soils encountered at the site are considered to have a moderate potential for collapse and excessive differential soil movement.
+The existing fill soils encountered at the site are considered to have a moderate potential for collapse and excessive differential soil movement.